-It will be noticed that with each model in this B ok of Instructions is given a list of the parts required to build it.
-For the first few n dels it is a good plan to lay out on the table all the parts required for the one it is proposed to build, and put the remainder of the Outfit to one side.
+It will be noticed that with each model in this Book of Instructions is given a list of the parts required to build it.
+For the first few models it is a good plan to lay out on the table all the parts required for the one it is proposed to build, and put the remainder of the Outfit to one side.
 To help you to pick out the correct parts for your model a complete list of Meccano parts is given at the back of this Book, and all the principal parts are illustrated.
 In the list the parts are all numbered, and in most cases, their measurements are given.
 There is no need, however, to measure the parts to find out which is which, as the size is easily found from the number of holes.
-All Meccano holes are spaced $\frac{1}{2}$ apart, so that by counting two holes to the inch the size of a part can be found at once.
-For instance, Part No. 2 is listed as a 51⁄2" Perforated Strip, so you look in your Outfit for a Strip with eleven holes.
-Similarly No. 189 is a $5\frac{1}{2}'' \times 1\frac{1}{2}'$ the names of the parts will have become familiar.
+All Meccano holes are spaced $\frac{1}{2}$ " apart, so that by counting two holes to the inch the size of a part can be found at once.
+For instance, Part No. 2 is listed as a $5\frac{1}{2}$ " Perforated Strip, so you look in your Outfit for a Strip with eleven holes.
+Similarly No. 192 is a $5\frac{1}{2}$ " $\times 1\frac{1}{2}$ "

-Flexible Plate, so you look for a Flexible Plate eleven Holes in length and three holes in width.
-By the time a few models have been built
+Flexible Plate, so you look for a Flexible Plate eleven holes in length and three holes in width.
+By the time a few models have been built the names of the parts will have become familiar.

 Beginners sometimes wonder which section of a model should be built first.
-There cannot be any definite rule for this, a/s it depends on the design of the model.
-In stationary models the base usually should by built first.
-In most of the smaller models a $5\frac{1}{2}$ " \times $2/\frac{1}{2}$ " Flanged Plate forms an important part of the structure, and often the best plan is to start building by bolting parts to this Plate.
+There cannot be any definite rule for this, as it depends on the design of the model.
+In stationary models the base usually should be built first.
+In most of the small models a $5\frac{1}{2}'' \times 2\frac{1}{2}''$ Flanged Plate forms an important part of the structure, and often the best plan is to start building by bolting parts to this Plate.
 For other models a good general rule is that the sections that form supports for a number of other parts should be built first.

-During the construction of a model it is best to so rew up the nuts with the fingers, followed by a light turn with the scre, wdriver, leaving the final tightening until all the parts are connected up.
+During the construction of a model it is best to screw up the nuts with the fingers, followed by a light turn with the screwdriver, leaving the final tightening until all the parts are connected up.